-Other loss primarily includes a \$10 million unrealized fair value loss from commodity based swaps.
+Other loss primarily includes a \$10 million realized loss from commodity based swaps.
 During the first quarter of 2018, the Company entered into commodity-based swaps as part of a strategy to mitigate Stelco's exposure to hot-rolled coil steel market price fluctuations in anticipation of certain slab purchases from a third party, which did not occur.
-The Company has not entered into these contracts for trading or speculative purposes and has elected to not apply hedge accounting.
-As at March 31, 2018, Stelco's commodity-based swap liability was approximately \$10 million and recorded within trade and other payables on the consolidated balance sheet.
+These swap contracts matured and settled during May 2018.
+The Company did not enter these contracts for trading or speculative purposes.